ashakozak/deep-learning-challenge/README.md

   - **Optimized Model**: 3 layers with varied neurons and 'LeakyReLU' activation.
 The intent was to capture more intricate patterns in the data.

 - **Were you able to achieve the target model performance?**
-  - The model attained an accuracy close to 73.3%, just shy of the desired 75%.
+  - The original model had an accuracy of 72.89%.
+After optimization, the model's accuracy increased to approximately 73.3%, which is an improvement,
+    albeit slight, and remains slightly under the target accuracy of 75%.

 - **What steps did you take to enhance model performance?**
   - **Data Preprocessing**: Dropped the 'STATUS' column and binned the 'ORGANIZATION' column.